 Lastly, even when OSHA rules exist that is no guarantee that companies will consistently comply with them.
 The company that employed the men killed in the Raleigh accident, for example, had been cited by OSHA for serious violations on four occasions, including one concerning the mast climber scaffolding that collapsed in Raleigh.

 The combination of lack of rules, language barriers and safety violations means that working in construction, although safer than it once was, remains a hazardous occupation that can lead not only to workers’ compensation claims but in some cases to legal claims as well.
+Contact a Charlotte workers compensation attorney for help today.

 Source: The Charlotte Observer, “Scaffolding collapse points up risks, lack of OSHA rules,” Martha Quillin, March 28, 2015